Robot Intentionality II: The Chinese Room Replies, Boden's Response, and Searle's Argument

 I find Haugeland's discussion of intentionality illuminating, with the necessary caveat that intentionality is such a fundamental notion virtually any discussion of it will involve a certain amount of handwaving.
 It is, to be sure, a slippery concept.

 Let us return now to Boden's reply to Searle's Chinese Room Thought Experiment so as to set the stage next time for Searle's subsequent analysis of the brain.
 Even if we do not endorse Boden's argument that the Chinese Room qua Robot exhibits some minimal intentionality, it is much harder to dismiss her challenge to Searle's position that the brain is an organ which has evolved to realize intentional states.
 Thus, for Searle, biochemical processes underwrite intentionality in a way that the rule-governed manipulation of strings of symbols cannot.

 Boden's challenge to this view is that what is important about the brain is not its biochemical processes per se but what those biochemical processes do in transmitting information.
 In a manner of speaking, Searle recapitulates the Type-Physicalist's error (at least, according to Putnam's Multiple Realizability Argument).
 If intentionality is the mark of the mental, as Brentano reminds us, then restricting intentional states to our peculiar biochemical processes restricts minds to only those things that enjoy similar composition.

-Today we did not, alas, get to Searle's argument in response.
-We'll begin there next time before moving finishing our discussion of Block's Systems Reply and moving on to Dretske's analysis.
+Today we did not get to Searle's argument in response, largely and unregrettably because of the terrific discussion we had over these arguments.
+We'll begin there next time before moving on to our discussion of Block's Systems Reply and subsequently Dretske's analysis.